Learn About CHIP in Colorado

 - Routine check-ups and visits to the doctor

 Some services covered by CHIP Medicaid are exclusive to select participants.
 For instance, dental care is available for children enrolled in the program, but not expectant mothers.
 Additionally, families with higher incomes may be responsible for a portion the health care costs for Medicaid enrollment.
 Colorado CHIP lasts 12 months and applicants can reapply as early as three months before their coverage’s expiration date.
 Pregnant women will continue to have services covered by CHIP for 60 days after the end of their pregnancy.
 A pregnant woman can only reapply to CHIP if she becomes pregnant again.

 There are many ways to apply to Children’s Health Insurance Program including online, in person, by phone or by mail.
 Both CHIP and Medicaid enrollment can be completed online through a Colorado PEAK account.
 To apply in person or by mail, CHIP applicants must first fill out the needed paperwork.
 Applicants can then mail or bring the CHIP form to their local county office.
 To learn how to apply for CHIP over the phone, simply call 1-800-221-3943.
 If one of the family members who is applying for CHIP has a disability, the applicant may have to fill out an additional form regarding this disability as well.
 CHIP enrollment and application questions can be addressed by calling th1-800-359-1991.
 Customer support can be provided in both English and Spanish.

-Download our comprehensive guide for details on how to apply to Medicaid and find out which documents are needed during the application process.
+Download our free guide for details on how to apply to Medicaid and find out which documents are needed during the application process.